 Dorking Goes Digital

-We have engaged a local communications team to raise the profile of the town via a multi-channel communications campaign, to include this website redesign our promotional film about Dorking that can be viewed here on our website.
+We have engaged a local communications team to raise the profile of the town via a multi-channel communications campaign, to include building this website redesign and developing a promotional film about Dorking.

 Our digital strategy is designed to create a seamless experience for our customers, engaging our audience, and raising the profile of our beautiful market town.
 We are working with our business and community partners to share the heritage, culture and independent spirit of Dorking with the world.
 In addition to embracing digital channels to share our messages, we are also utilising loyalty-scheme technology via the award-winning LoyalFreeApp.